ctoesca/redjs/README.md

 # redjs
 Redjs is a Redis-like in-memory data store, for use in nodejs cluster.
 Ioredis compatible.

-No Redis installation is required: all operations are performed in-memory.
+No Redis installation is required: all operations are performed in-memory, on master process.

 Very often, a Nodejs application use 'cluster' module, and is running on several processes.
 Then you need to share data and send messages (pub/sub) between processes.